 If you are tired of the hassles of maintaining your property such as paying taxes, utility, and repair bills, consider, giving the property to Northwestern in exchange for reliable payments for life for you (and someone else, if you choose).
 When you arrange a charitable gift annuity, you are allowed a federal income tax charitable deduction in the year in which you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

 Would you be interested in selling your property to Northwestern as a way to make a gift to the University?
 When you make a bargain sale, you sell your property to Northwestern for less than what it is worth.
 The difference between the actual value and the sale price is considered a gift to the University.
-A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction at the same time.
+A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction (when you itemize) at the same time.

 You can contribute any type of unmortgaged, appreciated real estate you have owned for more than one year in exchange for an income stream for life or a term of up to 20 years.
 The donated property may be a residence (a personal residence must be vacant upon transfer), undeveloped land, a farm, or commercial property.
 Real estate works well with only certain variations of charitable remainder trusts.
 Your estate planning attorney or the Office of Gift Planning can give you more details.